WCSCourses/ViralBioinfAsia2024/Modules/Metagenomics/Metagenomics.md

 Normally we would be using the "standard" kraken database - which can be downloaded from the [Kraken database download page](https://benlangmead.github.io/aws-indexes/k2).
 The standard database includes RefSeq archaea, bacteria, viruses, plasmid complete genomes, UniVec Core and the most recent human reference genome, GRCh38.

-However, due to space (and computational power) constraints on the Virtual Machine we will be using the Viral RefSeq database, which is very small and fast, but as the dtaabase is built only using viral sequences it does come at a cost of false positives.
-In addition, kraken is nucleotide based, and the database typically only contains with genome sequence for each viral species, so may miss very divergent viruses.
+However, due to space (and computational power) constraints on the Virtual Machine we will be using the Viral RefSeq database, which is very small and fast, but as the database is built only using viral sequences it does come at a cost of false positives.
+In addition, kraken is nucleotide based, and the database typically only contains one genome sequence for each viral species, so may miss very divergent viruses where similarity is predomninatly at the amino acid rather than nucleotide level.

 To set things up, first change directory (cd) to directory where we will be working: